mariusbancila/moneycpp/README.md

 * make the path to the `boost` headers available in the include search path

 In order to use `boost::optional` instead of `std::optional` you must:
-* define the macro `HAS_BOOST_optional`
+* define the macro `HAS_BOOST_OPTIONAL`
 * make the path to the `boost` headers available in the include search path
-* make the path to the `boost` library files avaible for the libraries search path
+* make the path to the `boost` library files available for the libraries search path

-The library is accompanied by unit tests (build with Catch2).
+The library is accompanied by unit tests (built with Catch2).
 CMake is used for creating projects to build and run the unit tests.
 You can do the following to build it with support for `boost::multiprecision`:
 * clone or download and unzip the `moneycpp` library
 * create a `build` folder
 * download and unzip [Boost](https://www.boost.org/)